 The Virus in Perspective

-It is very important to note that people at higher risk—those over 60 and those with diabetes, lung or heart disease—have a significantly higher risk from Coronavirus COVID-19.
-Mortality rates for these groups may be 10% to 15%, or even greater.
+It is very important to note that people at higher risk—those over 60 and those with diabetes, lung, or heart disease—have a significantly higher risk of Coronavirus COVID-19.
+Mortality rates for these groups maybe 10% to 15%, or even greater.
 The CDC is now recommending higher-risk persons avoid large gatherings, cruise ships, and unnecessary travel.
 This situation and information will continue to evolve, and we recommend you check the above websites frequently.

 Avoid and Prevent the Illness

 - Stay home if you are sick and not severely ill.

 - Call your doctor for advice on what care you need before going to the office.

 - Consider doing a virtual or telemedicine visit if appropriate.
 Low-risk patients with mild symptoms are better off staying home.